jtkim-kaist/VAD/README.md

 This paper will be provided as soon as it is accepted.
 If you want to use this toolkit before publishing the paper, please cite this repositoy like:

-Juntae Kim, “VAD_Toolkit”, GitHub repository, [Online] Available: https://github.com/jtkim-kaist/VAD_Toolkit, 2017.
+Juntae Kim, "VAD_Toolkit", GitHub repository, [Online] Available: https://github.com/jtkim-kaist/VAD_Toolkit, 2017.

 VAD in this toolkit follows the procedure as below: